zdj649150499/Presto_GPU/README.md

 # input with a .dat.list, and use the accelsearchlist1 for searching:
 $ accelsearchlist1 -cuda 0 -numharm 32 -zmax 200  cccccc.dat.list

-# or use the accelsearchlistm for multi-.dat file at once:
+# or use the accelsearchlistm for multi-.dat file at once: (some error in RTX GPU)
-$ accelsearchlistm -ncpus 10 -gput 10 -cuda 0 -numharm 32 -zmax 200  cccccc.dat.list
+# $ accelsearchlistm -ncpus 10 -gput 10 -cuda 0 -numharm 32 -zmax 200  cccccc.dat.list
 ```